 Overview of Modbus TCP protocol for MindConnect IoT2050¶

-MindSphere supports the Modbus protocol for the MindConnect IoT2050.
+The Modbus protocol is supported for the MindConnect IoT2050.
 You can select the protocol type Modbus TCP while adding a new data source in Asset Manager.

 The Modbus configuration view is only visible after a successful onboarding of the MindConnect IoT2050.
-The MindConnect IoT2050 Version must be higher than V126.96.36.199.
+The MindConnect IoT2050 Version must be higher than V188.8.131.52.

 The following picture shows the protocol selection in Asset Manager: